91bsjun/CCpy/CCpy/VASP/Readme.md

 : \Gamma,K
 </pre>

+When finishels
-When finished this process, the code will make <code>KPOINTSP</code> file in current directory.
+d this process, the code will make <code>KPOINTSP</code> file in current directory.
 And it will use this file to other inputs.

+\* POTCAR directory path in pymatgen/io/vasp/inputs.py PotcarSingle should be edited.